uktrade/data-flow-2/README.md

 Then open http://localhost:8080 with your browser to see the Dagster interface.

 You can start writing assets in one of the directories in [teams/](./teams/).
-The assets are automatically loaded into the corresponding Dagster code location as you define them.
+For Dagster to notice changes, you may have to "reload" the corresponding "code location" at http://localhost:8080/locations.

 ## Local development environment